Do you want to sell one of your gemstones or jewels? Here you will get to know how to sell gemstones at high prices.

 An evaluator requires expert knowledge, education, and experience to deal with legal documentation such as an evaluation.
 Always verify a prospective evaluator’s credentials before proceeding, to know you can trust their judgment.

-It’s possible for anyone to write an evaluation, but we recommend you opt for an evaluator who has been trained in the task.
+Anyone can write an evaluation, but we recommend you opt for an evaluator who is well trained in the task.

 Also, he or she should have the gemological training & a solid background & understanding in the making of jewels.
 GIA has a Graduate Gemologist course equipping trainee gemologists to classify and rate both diamonds & colored stones.
 Upon completion, graduates can further their training to become evaluators.

 This is frequently done through one of the assessor associations.
 When approaching these associations for a recommendation, it’s useful to verify if an evaluator also has a GG qualification.